bhardwajRahul/dwipe/README.md

 /usb           # Show devices with "usb" in their labels
 ```

-Press **ESC** to clear the filter and return to showing all devices.
+Press **ESC** from the main screen to clear the filter and return to showing all devices.

+**Note:** Invalid regex patterns are ignored - the filter stays at the last valid pattern while you type.

 ## Security Considerations